shawjef3/digitalocean/README.md

 //CTRL-D if you used :paste.
 ```

 To run tests, set your api token in src/test/resources/application.conf, and then run test in the sbt console.
+WARNING: Digital Ocean might lock your account if you run the tests too often.
+You will want to notify them of what you are doing to prevent that.
+Also be aware that the floating ip tests don't clean up their test IPs if they fail.

 ## Changelog

+### 6.0
+* Updated async http client dependency
+* tests now use ScalaTest's async support
+* serialization exceptions are wrapped in DigitalOceanClientException
+* FloatingIp now has `assign` and `unassign` methods

 ### 5.1
 * Add m-1vcpu-8gb and s-1vcpu-3gb droplet sizes